Board of Trustees Financial Support

 If there are more applicants in the second, third, fourth, or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.
 Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.

 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.

 General School Notices (Newsletters)

 The Principal's newsletter is printed every week and is given to the youngest child in each family to take home on Thursdays.
 Newsletters contain up-to-the-minute news and information about School and community activities.
 All changes to the School's policies will be notified in the School newsletter, so it is wise to file the newsletters for future reference.
-The newsletter is also posted weekly on our school
+The newsletter is also posted weekly on

 First aid is carried out promptly when accidents occur within the School.
 If injuries are serious or pupils become unwell during the day, their parents will be contacted immediately.